MoritzImendoerffer/nnet_chroma/README.md

 ## Usage

 1. Load the data (Burgers equation) from the provided `.mat` file.
 Source: https://github.com/maziarraissi/PINNs
-2. Define the parameters for the problem, such as the number of training samples, network layers, and domain bounds.
+2. Define the parameters for the problem: number of training samples, network layers, and domain bounds.
 3. Create an instance of the `PhysicsInformedNN` class with the training data, network architecture, and domain bounds.
 4. Train the model using the `train` method.
 5. Use the `predict` method to obtain predictions for new input data.
 6. Visualize the results using Matplotlib.

-## Future Work
+## Current State

-To extend this project to other physical systems, replace the Burgers equation with the desired governing equation and modify the `net_f` method accordingly.
-To implement an invertible neural network, use the FrEiA package to create an invertible network architecture and modify the `DNN` class to use this new architecture.
+Experimenting with implementing in invertible form of the PINNS.
+It seems, that the solution is not stable and oszillates.